archcoding-books/papers/storage/haystack/haystack.md

 three main contributions are:

-- Haystack, an object storage system optimized for the efficient storage and retrieval of billions of pho- tos.
+- Haystack, an object storage system optimized for the efficient storage and retrieval of billions of pho    tos.
-- Lessons learned in building and scaling an inex- pensive, reliable, and available photo storage sys- tem.
+- Lessons learned in building and scaling an inex    pensive, reliable, and available photo storage sys    tem.
-- A characterization of the requests made to Face- book’s photo sharing application.
+- A characterization of the requests made to Face    book’s photo sharing application.

-We organize the remainder of this paper as fol- lows.
+We organize the remainder of this paper as follows.
 Section 2 provides background and highlights the challenges in our previous architecture.
-We de- scribe Haystack’s design and implementation in Sec- tion 3.
-Section 4 characterizes our photo read and write workload and demonstrates that Haystack meets our de- sign goals.
-We draw comparisons to related work in Sec- tion 5 and conclude this paper in Section 6.
+We describe Haystack’s design and implementation in Section 3.
+Section 4 characterizes our photo read and write workload and demonstrates that Haystack meets our design goals.
+We draw comparisons to related work in Section 5 and conclude this paper in Section 6.

 ## 2 Background & Previous Design

-In this section, we describe the architecture that ex- isted before Haystack and highlight the major lessons we learned.
-Because of space constraints our discus- sion of this previous design elides several details of a production-level deployment.
+In this section, we describe the architecture that existed before Haystack and highlight the major lessons we learned.
+Because of space constraints our discussion of this previous design elides several details of a production-level deployment.

 ### 2.1 Background